easyaspi314/gbasnek/README.md

  - All tiles are solid 8x8 colors.
  - The game advances at 12 FPS
  - The RNG is based on the timer.
 This will have a different result depending on the BIOS.
- - The snek spawns at (10, 14), roughly in the center.
+ - The snek spawns at (10, 14), roughly in the center, initially moving right.
  - BIOS functions are allowed.

 The intentional bugs/oversights: